ovh/docs/pages/account/customer/iam-policies-api/guide.es-us.md

 > [!warning]
 >
 > This feature is currently in beta.
-To join the beta, subscribe here: <https://labs.ovhcloud.com/en/>
+Find more information about it on <https://labs.ovhcloud.com/en/>
 >

 ## Objective